OISF/suricata/doc/userguide/rules/datasets.rst

 When format is ``json`` or ``ndjson``, the ``value_key`` is used to get the value in the line (``ndjson`` format) or in the array (``json`` format).
-At least one single element needs to be have the ``value_key`` present in the data file to have a successful load.
+At least one single element needs to have the ``value_key`` present in the data file to have a successful load.
 If ``array_key`` is present, Suricata will extract the corresponding subobject that has to be a JSON array and search for element to add to the set in this array.
 This is only valid for ``json`` format.